 Our initial program is the genetic therapy for early stage bladder cancer.
 BC-819, our most advanced investigational agent, is under development as a treatment for non-muscle-invasive bladder cancer (NMIBC).
 BC-819 has been tested in three clinical trials to date, and two registrational trials are set to be initiated in 2017 and will begin enrolling patients in the first half of 2018.

-BioCanCell is located in Cambridge, Massachusetts, and in Jerusalem.
-It is publicly traded on the Tel Aviv Stock Exchange (TASE:BICL).
+We are located in Cambridge, MA, and in Jerusalem, and are publicly traded on the Tel Aviv Stock Exchange (TASE:BICL).

-We are dedicated to the discovery, development and commercialization of effective and safe treatment for cancer that address significant unmet medical needs and provide clinical benefits to millions of patients worldwide.
+We are dedicated to the discovery, development and commercialization of effective and safe treatments for cancer that address significant unmet medical needs and provide clinical benefits to millions of patients worldwide.